PoissonRatioUQ: An R package for band ratio uncertainty quantification: Introduction

 There has been a substantial increase in the availability of remote sensing datasets over the last several decades.
 This has lead to sustained and intensifying interest in proper statistical modeling of these data for the purposes of retrieval of geophysical fields and parameters, uncertainty quantification, prediction, and other applications.
 The fundamental unit of data in many of these applications is a record of the number of photons received by an instrument at a given time, location, and wavelength.
 These data are further processed into intensity maps, images, and other products.
 Many applications, notably the algorithm used by the NASA Global Observation of the Limb and Disk (GOLD) mission and others for the retrieval of atmospheric composition ratios \cite{goldon2, icon_on2,strickland_on2,timed_guvi_on2}, some proposed algorithms for the retrieval of thermospheric neutral temperature via far-ultraviolet remote sensing \cite{cantrallthesis, cantrallmatsuo,mine_permproc,zhangbandratio}, or algorithms used for the calculation of hardness ratios and molecular compositions in x-ray astronomy \cite{boersma2012spatial,hardnessratio, Park_2006, wang2024analysis} are based on the idea that ratios of data in specific sub-bands can be related through a simple forward model to parameters and fields of interest.
 Other applications can be found in \cite{clayton_ratioassimilation,biasisotoperatios,genbp_sar,horanyi2025interstellar,Jia:14,telikicherla2025improving,f2height_ratio} and others.
 Our approach, influenced by \cite{hardnessratio} and \cite{Park_2006}, is based on the idea that it is the ratio of Poisson means, not the ratio of counts, that is the fundamental physical variable of interest.
 Since the Poisson mean is a latent random variable, many of the applications listed above must be approached from the standpoint of hierarchical Bayesian modeling where we first infer the distribution of the Poisson means, then the distribution of the ratio, and then finally the distribution of the quantity of interest, for example temperature or composition.

 In Section \ref{sec:permprocmodel} we discuss the model implemented in the package, which yields closed-form posterior distributions for the quantity of interest under certain restrictions on the forward model.
 The model is based on a type of point process model known as a permanental process \cite{mccullagh_permproc,moller2005properties}.
 Then in Section \ref{sec:demo} is a brief demonstration of the method on some toy problems, and in Section \ref{sec:package} we will discuss the specifics of the \texttt{PoissonRatioUQ} package, which is implemented in \rlang \cite{R_citation}.
 The last two sections contain a brief discussion of future work and a short conclusion.
-The package is available through github at \texttt{https://github.com/mfleduc/PoissonRatioUQ}.
+The package is available through github at \texttt{https://github.com/mfleduc/PoissonRatioUQ}, and the first release is available on Zenodo \cite{leduc_poissonratiouq_2026}.